brick-24/Inspirational-Quotes-Discord-Bot/README.md

 │   └── ... (one file per source)
 ├── src/
 │   ├── __init__.py
-│   ├── bot.py                                # Script for discord bot
+│   ├── bot.py                                # Script for Discord bot
-|   ├── config.py                             # Set password for discord bot
+|   ├── config.py                             # Set password for Discord bot
 │   └── image_gen.py                          # Main script for the inspirational quotes
 ├── docs/
 │   └── usage.md                              # Documentation for using the bot (to write)